blasterpal/feefi/README.md

-# Feefi
+# Feefi (alpha)

-TODO: Write a gem description
+Feefi trys to make working with Elastic Beanstalk a little simpler.

 ## Installation